 PLAYSIS Asakusa

-When it comes to super cheap accommodation in Tokyo for family – consider PLAYSIS Asakusa located in the heart of Asakusa.
-PLAYSIS Asakusa is one of the most affordable and convenient Tokyo hotels for family of 4.
-And located a short walk to Asakusa Station, you can easily get to loads of Tokyo attractions.
+When it comes to super cheap accommodation in Tokyo for a family, consider PLAYSIS Asakusa, located in the heart of Asakusa.
+PLAYSIS Asakusa is one of the most affordable and convenient Tokyo hotels for a family of four.
+Located a short walk from Asakusa Station, you can easily access loads of Tokyo attractions.

-The family rooms at PLAYSIS Asakusa feature two sets of bunk beds so they can comfortably accommodate up to four people.
-The rooms also feature air conditioning and free WiFi.
+The family rooms at PLAYSIS Asakusa feature two sets of bunk beds, comfortably accommodating up to four people.
+The rooms also feature air conditioning and free Wi-Fi.
 And if you’re looking for accommodation in Tokyo for larger families, the PLAYSIS rooms can fit groups of up to six people.

-In the hotel itself, families can also make use of the common kitchen area, which has a refrigerator, microwave, kettle and kitchenware for preparing small meals during your stay.
-There is also a shared lounge area to hang out in – making this one of the great kid friendly hotels in Tokyo, as the kids need extra space to spread out in (as we know the rooms are all a little small).
-And there is coin-operated laundry facilities.
+In the hotel itself, families can also use the common kitchen area, which has a refrigerator, microwave, kettle and kitchenware for preparing small meals during your stay.
+There is also a shared lounge area to hang out in—making this one of the great kid-friendly hotels in Tokyo, as the kids need extra space to spread out in (as we know the rooms are all a little small).
+And there are coin-operated laundry facilities.

 For families looking for a cheaper hotel in Tokyo with great amenities and close to all the action in Asakusa, you can’t go past PLAYSIS Asakusa.
 The PLAYSIS Asakusa is an excellent choice for families after the best family accommodation Tokyo has to offer which is affordable.